 The gear box in GTX/GTH transceivers requires periodic pause to account for the clock divider ratio and 64B/66B encoding.
-This appears as a back pressure in the AXI4-Stream interface and user data needs to be stopped for 1 cycle after every 32 cycles (Figure 3-17).
+This appears as a back pressure in the AXI4-Stream interface and user data needs to be stopped for 1 cycle after every 32 cycles (Figure 2-13).
 The User Interface has the S_AXI_TX_TREADY signal from the Aurora core being deasserted (active-Low) for 1 cycle once every 32 cycles.
 The pause cycle is used to compensate the Gearbox for the 64B/66B encoding.

-Figure 3-17: Framing Efficiency
+Figure 2-13: Framing Efficiency

-For more information on gear box pause in GTX/GTH transceivers, see the Virtex-6 FPGA GTX Transceivers User Guide (UG366), the Virtex-6 FPGA GTH Transceivers User Guide (UG371), and the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476).
+For more information on gear box pause in GTX/GTH transceivers, see the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476).